-(The following is the English translation of the Hispanic Pastoral Ministries major found on the preceding pages, 73-75.)
+(The following is the English translation of the Hispanic Pastoral Ministries major found on the preceding pages, 72-74.)

 The B.A.Min. degree with a Hispanic Pastoral Ministries major is the primary degree offered to persons who wish to prepare for service as a pastor, evangelist, or missionary.
+Completion of the Hispanic Pastoral Ministries program requirements fulfills educational requirements for ordination as elder in the Church of the Nazarene.